rahpaere/outcomes/programming-outcomes.md

         exceptional conditions, such as a file not existing.
     -   Detect and handle exceptional conditions within a program. *by return type, exceptions, etc*
+-   Use formal reasoning to create code that is correct by construction, or to verify aspects of existing code.
--   Modify a program's source to add or subtract features, modify it to work in another environment, etc. *maintenance* *does this belong in justification?*
+-   Modify a program's source to add or subtract features, modify it to work in another environment, etc. *i.e., maintenance; does this belong in justification?*
 -   Justify the way a program is decomposed, by analyzing an existing set of modules to describe its benefits and drawbacks, by arguing for why a decomposition was designed the way it was, and by improving a decomposition when warranted. *describe some strategies, such as separation of concerns, Parnas, tussle, etc*

-*formal reasoning seems to be missing*

-### Represent a real-world problem domain within a program.
+## Represent a real-world problem domain within a program.

 -   Distinguish a value, a location that stores a value, and an identifier that names a location or value.